 - In 2010, two candidates for sheriff in Stone County tied twice, both in the primary and the resulting runoff election.
-It took a special election called by the governor and subsequent court challenges to determine the party nominee. - In a six-person race for mayor of Pine Bluff in 2008, the incumbent was just one vote shy of the majority required to win, forcing a runoff election. - A 2005 local initiative in Hot Springs passed by only 89 of the 9,401 votes cast. - In 1998, three municipal elections in Arkansas were decided by a single vote.
+It took a special election called by the governor and subsequent court challenges to determine the party nominee. - In a six-person race for mayor of Pine Bluff in 2008, the incumbent was just one vote shy of the majority required to win, forcing a runoff election. - In 2020, a primary runoff election for State Representative was decided by a single vote. - In 1998, three municipal elections in Arkansas were decided by a single vote.